AurumAS/DoubleCache/README.md

 DoubleCache provides this functionality using System.Runtime.Cache.MemoryCache.
 By creating your own implementation of the ICacheAside interface, it is easy to replace the local or remote cache with your own.

 ##Usage
-Add a reference to DoubleCache (NuGet coming shortly) and initialize the DoubleCache with a remote and a local cache.
+Add a reference to DoubleCache using nuget `Install-Package DoubleCache` and initialize the DoubleCache with a remote and a local cache.
 ```
 var connection = ConnectionMultiplexer.Connect("localhost");
 var serializer = new MsgPackItemSerializer();